Nzyoki/shopping-list/README.md

 -this is an application for an interactive shopping list,that shows the usage of HTML, JavaScript and CSS.

--Implementation of DOM(Document Object Manipulation) is also used to allow adding, marking items as purchased and to clear items
+-Implementation of DOM(Document Object Model) is also used to allow adding, marking items as purchased and to clear items

 -HTML is used to structure the webpage